Pete100x/Pete100xPublic/AllLayouts/README.md

                                 ╎ VUSB  150μF ╎   #!3 USB Data- and Data+
                                 ╎  #!1   #!2  ╎   #!4 Only 3.3V on Pins A10-A13(Pins A10-A11 and A12-A13 feature differential amplifiers)
                                 ╎   ◊     ◊   ╎   #!5 CAN Bus Transmit and Recieve
-                                ╎ D-○ #!3 ○D+ ╎   #!6 All digital pins are Interrupt capable and have INPUT_PULLUP and INPUT_PULLDOWN built_in
+                                ╎ D-○ #!3 ○D+ ╎   #!6 When using pin D13 as an input, ensure that the external signal can drive the LED when it is logic HIGH.
+Do not use pinMode INPUT_PULLUP with pin D13.
                                 ╎  #!4   #!4  ╎
                          A13 ←↧ ╎◊○ A13 A12 ○◊╎ ↧→ A12
                         3.3V ←↧ ╎ ○ 3V3 GND ○ ╎ ↧→ GND